 Liberty Recreation Center (2601 Glencliff Dr.) is preparing for an exciting renovation project, which, when complete, will feature more than just a fresh coat of paint.

-The center’s last day of operation before it closes for the project is Friday, Nov.
-30 and is expected to reopen in the fall of 2019.
+The center is expected to reopen in the fall of 2019.
 Follow Plano Parks and Recreation on Facebook and Twitter or visit Liberty Recreation Center’s web page to stay up-to-date on this project’s progress.

 Plano voters approved funding for this $2.5 million project in the 2013 bond election.
 Renovations include: